jobiwankanobi/stackmobphp/readme.md

 We'll try to also mimic stackmob's documentation structure and note APIs which have not been implemented.

+## Below this point Documentation is incorrect...for now

 ## Objects

 ### Stackmob\\Object